 Make the mouse easier to use

-Click the Change other mouse options to change the which side your primary button is and select scrolling options.
+Select Change other mouse options to change your primary mouse button, set scrolling options, and more.

-To make the pointer, cursor, and touch feedback easier to see, select the Start button, then select Settings > Ease of Access > Cursor & pointer size .
+To make the pointer, cursor, and touch feedback larger or easier to see, select the Start button, then select Settings > Ease of Access > Cursor & pointer size .

 Make the keyboard easier to use

-If you have difficulty or feel discomfort while using a keyboard, select the Start button, then select Settings > Ease of Access > Keyboard to explore the following options:
+If you want to make your keyboard easier to use, select the Start button, then select Settings > Ease of Access > Keyboard , and try some of these options:

-To make it easier to type and use your keyboard if you have limited strength or reach, try the On-Screen Keyboard.
-You select keys using the mouse or other pointing device (like a joystick), or you can use a single switch to cycle through the keys on the screen.
+Turn on the toggle under Use the On-Screen Keyboard.
+This lets you select keys using the mouse or another pointing device (like a joystick), or use a single switch to cycle through the keys on the screen.

-Sticky Keys can help if you have trouble pressing two keys at the same time.
+Sticky Keys are helpful if you have trouble pressing two keys at the same time.
 Sticky Keys let you press commands that use multiple keys (such as Ctrl + S) one key at a time.

-Use Toggle keys to play a sound whenever you press Caps Lock, Num Lock or Scroll Lock.
+Toggle Keys play a sound whenever you press the Caps lock, Num lock, or Scroll lock keys.

-Use Filter Keys to set the sensitivity of the keyboard so it can ignore brief or repeated keystrokes.
+Filter Keys set the sensitivity of the keyboard so it can ignore brief or repeated keystrokes.